 - Access: Easy ( 2 min| 1 min)

-Just up the river from Great Falls National Park is Riverbend Park.
-Unlike the entire river to the southeast, Riverbend is outside the DCA flight path, so it feels like real wilderness.
-With a parking lot that is just steps from the river walk and boat ramp, Riverbend is also one of the most accessible parks.
+With a parking lot that is just steps from the river walk and boat ramp, Riverbend the most accessible park on the Virginia side.
 The park is most popular in the Spring, when bluebells and other wildflowers crowd the banks of the river.
 In Summer, there is an American Indian Festival with drums, traditional dances, and demonstrations of early life along the Potomac River.

 - Seneca Regional Park ( 30 min)